Lebanese lawmaker demands trapped bank savings

 Beirut legislator Cynthia Zarazir entered a Byblos Bank branch near the capital, demanding $8,500 from her savings to cover expenses for a surgery.

-The reformist lawmaker arrived with a lawyer, and for several hours has been negotiating with the bank branch's management.
+The reformist lawmaker arrived with a lawyer, and negotiated with the bank branch's management for several hours.

 “I am a Lebanese citizen demanding my rights in light of this exceptional situation,” Zarazir told the press and bystanders.

-Her lawyer Fouad Debs, a member of legal and advocacy group the Depositors’ Union, told The Associated Press that negotiations are ongoing, and that she has rejected a “ridiculous” proposal to withdraw her savings in Lebanese pounds at a fraction of its dollar value.
+Her lawyer Fouad Debs, a member of legal and advocacy group the Depositors’ Union, told The Associated Press that the bank initially proposed a “ridiculous” proposal to withdraw her savings in Lebanese pounds at a fraction of its dollar value.

+Hours later, Zarazir left the bank having secured the money she needed for her surgery.

-Meanwhile, dozens of protesters scuffled with riot police near at the Central Bank’s headquarters in Beirut.
+Meanwhile, dozens of protesters scuffled with riot police at the Central Bank’s headquarters in Beirut.
+Protesters hurled rocks and molotov cocktails towards the building, and set ties on fire at the entrance.

 And in Byblos, a man fired an assault rifle at the glass facade of a bank branch, after employees did not let him in without an appointment.